-What is OBE
+What is Outcome Based Education(OBE)

 This is an ultimate guide to Outcome Based Education where we explore different perspectives and implications of OBE, and it’s implementation.
 Before we begin to discuss an OBE framework, lets learn about the basics of OBE.
 For those of you who are not so familiar with the concept, Outcome Based Education is a learning paradigm that focuses on the outcomes or goals instead of results.
 The educators set a certain number of necessary skills and knowledge that the learner should possess at the end of education and they are identified as the outcomes.
 The assessments like exams, assignments, and projects are then defined to measure the achievement of these outcomes, and their results indicate whether the students has achieved them or not.